suzuki-shunsuke/oss-contribution-guide/README.md

 If an error occurs, you should paste the command and standard (error) output.
 A screenshot may also be helpful, but a text in the screenshot can't be copied so you should paste the output as text too.

-## Avoid force pushes after opening pull requests
+## Don't do force pushes after opening pull requests

 After opening pull requests, you shouldn't do force pushes because force pushes make it difficult for maintainers to review the diff.